11 Ice Age Trail Hikes to Explore This Winter

 The Albany Segment of the Ice Age Trail coincides with over 9 miles of the Sugar River State Trail, creating a straight and flat segment perfect for snowshoeing and wildlife viewing.

-The eastern end of the segment passes through the Albany State Wildlife Area and features numerous wooden bridges that cross the Little Sugar and Sugar rivers.
-The trailheads at either end of this segment are in the quaint communities of Monticello and Albany, which provide excellent examples of Wisconsin’s small-town charm and hospitality.
+The eastern end of the segment passes through the Albany State Wildlife Area and features numerous wooden bridges that cross the Little Sugar and Sugar Rivers.
+The trailheads at either end of this segment are in the quaint communities of Monticello and Albany, which are perfect for visiting after your hike to refuel or just explore the charming areas.

 Southeast